-We have been performing facelifts for almost 25 years and are pleased to say we have continued to “tweak” our technique to get better results all the time.
+We have been performing facelifts for over 25 years and are pleased to say we have continued to “tweak” our technique to get better results all the time.
 Despite the explosion of non-invasive procedures in our practice as well as nationwide, including Botox, fillers, laser treatments, chemical peels, and others, there still many patients who simply have excess skin and sagging features that are not adequately corrected by these treatments.
 The facelift remains an excellent and often times the only way to correct these kind of problems.

 While we are big fans of short scar facelifts (see our section on this website on the Refresh Lift) sometimes these types of lifts cannot adequately correct excessive skin, particularly in the neck.
 Although a traditional facelift is a more extensive procedure than the short scar lift, the amount of improvement which can be achieved in patients with significant skin excess is greater.